Algebraic Presentations of Type Dependency: The category of C-systems

-\begin{eg}[C-systems and Lavwere theories] Fiore and Voevodsky~\cite{1512.08104} construct an isomorphism of categories between the category of Lawvere theories and the category of \emph{$\ell$-bijective} C-systems, that is, of C-systems whose length function is a bijection.
-Intuitively, such a C-system can be seen as modelling an untyped (or single-sorted) language. \end{eg}
+\begin{exa}[C-systems and Lavwere theories] Fiore and Voevodsky~\cite{1512.08104} construct an isomorphism of categories between the category of Lawvere theories and the category of \emph{$\length$-bijective} C-systems, that is, of C-systems whose length function is a bijection.
+Intuitively, such a C-system can be seen as modelling an untyped (or single-sorted) language. \end{exa}

-\begin{eg}[C-systems and contextual categories] C-systems are equivalent to Cartmell's contextual categories.
+\begin{exa}[C-systems and contextual categories] C-systems are equivalent to Cartmell's contextual categories.
 In his Ph.D.\ dissertation, Cartmell~\cite[Section~2.4]{cartmell_phd} constructs an equivalence between the category of contextual categories and homomorphisms between them and the category of Generalized Algebraic Theories (GATs) and (equivalence classes of) interpretations between them.
-Hence C-systems are equivalent to GATs. \end{eg}
+Hence C-systems are equivalent to GATs. \end{exa}

-\begin{eg}[C-system from a universe category] Any universe category gives rise to a C-system, via a construction by Voevodsky~\cite[Construction~2.12]{MR3402489}.
+\begin{exa}[C-system from a universe category] Any universe category gives rise to a C-system, via a construction by Voevodsky~\cite[Construction~2.12]{MR3402489}.
 A universe category is a category with a chosen terminal object and a \emph{universe}, that is, a morphism $p : \tU \to \U$ together with a choice of pullback of $p$ along any morphism $X \to \U$.
 Roughly, the C-system constructed from a universe category has, as objects of length $n$, sequences of $n$ morphisms $f_1,\ldots,f_n$ into $\U$ such that the domain of $f_{i+1}$ is the chosen pullback of $p$ along $f_i$.
 Such a sequence can be thought of as a sequence of (dependent) types $(A_1, A_2,\ldots,A_n)$ such that $A_1,\ldots A_i\vdash A_{i+1}$.
-Furthermore, any small C-system can be obtained via this construction; given a C-system $\sys{C}$, a universe can be constructed (\cite[Construction~5.2]{MR3402489}) on the presheaf category $\hat{\sys{C}}$ such that the C-system obtained from that universe is isomorphic to the C-system $\sys{C}$.
+Furthermore, any small C-system can be obtained via this construction; given a C-system $\sys{C}$, a universe can be constructed \cite[Construction~5.2]{MR3402489} on the presheaf category $\hat{\sys{C}}$ such that the C-system obtained from that universe is isomorphic to the C-system $\sys{C}$.
 For a brief overview of these constructions, see~\cite[Section~1.3]{kapulkin2012univalence}.

-Voevodsky's simplicial model of univalent foundations~\cite{kapulkin2012univalence} is built on top of a C-system obtained from a universe in the category of simplicial sets. \end{eg}
+Voevodsky's simplicial model of univalent foundations~\cite{kapulkin2012univalence} is built on top of a C-system obtained from a universe in the category of simplicial sets. \end{exa}